6 steps to take if you fell for an email scam

 5: Change your passwords and set up 2FA for your accounts

 After you have cleaned up your device, you can turn on your internet connection again.
 As the hackers or scammers have likely gotten access to your usernames and passwords, be sure to immediately change your passwords on all of your accounts.
-This especially concerns email accounts, social media accounts and any e-commerce store that you have saved your credit card details to.
-Changing your passwords is a key step to recover from an email scam.
+This especially concerns email accounts, social media accounts, and any e-commerce store to which you have saved your credit card details.
+Changing your passwords is a key step to take if you want to fully recover from an email scam.
 After all, if the hackers have access to your passwords, they can easily do this to you again.

 6: Take steps to prevent falling victim to an email scam in the future